Ojanko123/Credit_risk/README.md

 - 80/20 train/test split with stratification
 - Evaluated with AUC, ROC curve, and confusion matrix
 - Fitted a Logistic regression with a more statistical output.
-- **Why this matters:** Most machine learning pipelines only report AUC and accuracy.
-Reporting odds ratios and p-values connects the model to the statistical theory underlying logistic regression and mirrors the output expected in regulated environments.
 - **Example interpretation:** An odds ratio > 1 for a WoE-encoded feature means higher values of that feature increase the odds of default.
 An odds ratio < 1 means higher values reduce default probability.
 Features with p-value > 0.05